 Dr. Rachel Brem and her husband, Henry, were hoping they just had the flu.
 It was early March, before COVID-19, the disease caused by the novel coronavirus, was widespread in the United States.
 Henry got sick first.
 For a little while, it was easy enough to dismiss his extreme fatigue as a passing issue.
 But then Brem, too, began to experience symptoms, some of which were known at the time to be associated with COVID-19 — such as a deep cough, muscle pain and a fever — and others that only became identified later, such as the loss of her sense of smell.
 Ultimately, they both tested positive.

 With family members barred from visiting, the couple had to fight the illness on their own over several weeks.
 One night, Brem became severely short of breath, but she was so afraid of having to go to the hospital alone that she decided to wait at home.
-She now recognizes the risk of her choice: Many people who’ve died at home in recent weeks may have had COVID-19, even though they may not have been counted in the official statistics.
-“If there’s one feeling I have about having COVID, it’s overwhelming gratitude that we did get better,” Brem says.
+She now recognizes the risk of her choice: Many people who’ve died at home in the early months of the pandemic may have had COVID-19, even though they may not have been counted in the official statistics.
+“If there’s one feeling I have about having COVID, it’s overwhelming gratitude that we did get better,” Brem says, who spoke to us earlier this year.
 “It happened so early on that although it was frightening, there wasn’t quite as much fear as there is now.”

 Just as Brem and her family have personal experience with COVID-19, they also have personal insight into how it's disrupting the healthcare system — and what that disruption might be.
-As routine doctor’s visits are postponed, the risks increase as patients lose valuable time in getting a diagnosis for treatable cancers and other illnesses.
+As routine doctor’s visits were postponed at the beginning of the pandemic, the risks increase as patients lose valuable time in getting a diagnosis for treatable cancers and other illnesses.

 For Brem, director of breast imaging and intervention and a professor of radiology at The George Washington University in Washington, D.C., the constant concern has been the delay in routine screenings for breast cancer.
 Early detection of breast cancer makes successful treatment more likely.
 “We know that when the world does transition to more normalcy, the need is going to be greater,” Brem says.
 “Sadly, there may well be cancers that are slightly more advanced.”